-SSO (or single-sign-on) provides EdApp with the ability to identify users through an external Identity Provider, or IDP.
-Instead of registering on the app through an invite code or invitation email, users are directed to their company identity portal, to then fill in their company login details, and are redirected back to EdApp.
+SSO (or single-sign-on) provides EdApp with the ability to identify users through an external Identity Provider (IDP).
 This enables a user to log in to multiple systems via a single portal.

 Q: If I configure SSO for my learners, what registration options do I have available?

-Depending on how you choose to configure SSO, learners can register by downloading EdApp, tapping SSO, then entering either a Business ID or email address (which must match the business domain established in SSO configuration).
+Depending on how you choose to configure SSO, learners can register by downloading EdApp, tapping SSO, and then entering a Business ID or email address (domain recognition).

 Q: Does EdApp support SSO?

-Yes, EdApp supports SSO.
-To find out more about SSO and how you can get your organization to leverage this feature, please contact us at firstname.lastname@example.org.
-You can check out these articles on authentication and users through the API to help you!
+Yes!
+To find out more about how your organization can leverage this feature, you can check out these articles on authentication and users through the API to help you!

 Q: If SSO is not an option, does EdApp offer any other methods to authenticate users?